madskjeldgaard/tree-sitter-supercollider/README.md

 Among other things, this allows for a very high level of precision in syntax highlighting (see below) and analyzing/traversing source code with equal precision.

 ## Status: Experimental
-Note: This grammar is experimental
+Note: This grammar is experimental.
+Most of sclang is now implemented

 ## Features